Jamish/Jamish.github.io/_posts/2017-05-11-pi-printer.markdown

 {% include image.html url="/assets/images/pi/xkcd.bmp" description="The resulting image is actually pretty good (comic #438 for comparison)" %}

 ### Printing
-Alright, at this point, my thermal printer came.
-I used a tiny (OTG USB adapter)[https://www.amazon.com/gp/product/B015GZOHKW] to save space plugging it in.
+Alright, at this point, my thermal printer came, so it was time to hook it up and start printing.
+I used a tiny [OTG USB adapter](https://www.amazon.com/gp/product/B015GZOHKW) to save some space later when I made the case, but in hindsight I could have used a Micro USB to female USB A cable.

-Surely, I'll have to do some file conversions, or converting the image to a byte array or compact the 0-255 bytes into 0/1 bits in a single array.
+I figured that figuring out this printer library and printing a binary image would be pretty complicated.
+Surely, I'll have to do some file conversions, or convert the 8-bit pixels (which are either 0 or 255) into 0's and 1's and compact them into a bytestream.
 I mean, surely, Adafruit's library wouldn't be able to print the image directly from the PIL library I used...

 {% highlight python %}
 from Adafruit_Thermal import *